12–13 August 2019

 David Parker has been a lawyer and worked in several biotech export start-ups, before being appointed to Cabinet in 2005.
 In the current government he serves as Minister for the Environment, Trade and Export Growth, Economic Development and Attorney-General, and Associate Minister of Finance.
 His focus is on delivering prosperity and fairer outcomes for all New Zealanders.

 Mandy Bell farms Criffel Station in Wanaka, a deer breeding and finishing farm and an agritourism destination.
-She is also an agribusiness advisor and director of AgResourced, and has been in veterinary practice for 25 years, with a focus on integrating science into farm management practices.
+She is a company founder, investor and director, and has been in veterinary practice for 25 years.
+Her focus is integrating science and technology into farm management practices and creating roadmaps to deliver on visions.
 She is chair of the Upper Clutha Lakes Trust Freshwater Improvement Fund programme, and chair of Passion to Profit, the deer industry productivity improvement programme.

 Bruce Thorrold is the ‘end user' theme leader for research in Our Land and Water's Future Landscapes research theme.
 He has been a strategy and investment leader at DairyNZ since 2001, and before that he worked in soil science and catchment management.